COS (fashion brand)

-COS is a fashion brand in the H&M Group, which includes H&M, Other Stories, Monki, and Arket.
-Its name is an acronym for “Collection Of Style.”
+COS (Collection Of Style) is a Swedish fashion brand in the H&M Group.

-Description

-The brand retails contemporary minimalist clothing for women and men at mid-range prices.
-The brand advertises a design ethos of pieces made to last beyond the season with a focus on craftsmanship, what of using sustainably sourced materials for its products.
+The brand retails contemporary minimalist clothing for women and men at mid-range prices, advertising a design ethos of pieces made to last beyond the season with a focus on craftsmanship, using sustainably-sourced materials.
 The brand's marketing strategy has long sought to associate it with art and design.